dfinity/motoko/doc/md/reference/language-manual.md

    -  `async T` is the type of the nearest enclosing, perhaps implicit, `async` expression with no intervening function declaration.

--   `async T` is the type of the nearest enclosing, perhaps implicit, `async` expression with no intervening function declaration.

 The `return` expression exits the corresponding dynamic function invocation or completes the corresponding dynamic `async` or `async*` expression with the result of `<exp>`.